The School for Social Care Research

 The School funds adult social care research and training for researchers wanting to find out more about the best ways to improve social care practice.
 It brings together leading academic centres for social care research in England, and supports internationally leading research in social care to improve the wellbeing of people needing care and support.

-Researchers in the School of Social Policy at the University of Birmingham have a strong track record of research into reducing, delaying and preventing the need for social care and exploring alternative types of care.
+Researchers in the School of Social Policy and Society at the University of Birmingham have a strong track record of research into reducing, delaying and preventing the need for social care and exploring alternative types of care.
 Membership of SSCR provides an opportunity to build on existing strengths in research into wellbeing and prevention; funding care appropriately; designing effective care markets; and improving integration with health services.

 SSCR funded projects: